Facebook’s VizSeq is a visual analysis toolkit for text generation

 VizSeq’s web app interface features a data uploading module and a task and data set browsing module, and the Jupyter notebook interface gets data directly from Python variables.
 As for the analysis module, it supports example grouping with sentence tags (e.g., labels for identified languages and long sentences), which can be either user-defined or machine-generated.

 The built-in viewer presents examples with sentence-level scores, which VizSeq is able to sort by metrics, source sentence lengths, and other orders.
-Both they and other statistics can be exported with a single click into PNG or SVG images and tables into comma-separated value files.
+These and other statistics can be exported with a single click into PNG or SVG images and tables into comma-separated value files.

-It’s fairly fully featured for a first release, but the researchers say that work on VizSeq is both active and ongoing.
-They leave to future work enabling image-to-text and video-to-text alignments, adding human assessment modules, and integrating VizSeq with popular text generation frameworks including fairseq, openmnt, and tensor2tensor.
+VizSeq is fairly fully featured for a first release, but the researchers say work is both active and ongoing.
+They leave to future work enabling image-to-text and video-to-text alignments, adding human assessment modules, and integrating VizSeq with popular text generation frameworks, including fairseq, openmnt, and tensor2tensor.

-The release of VizSeq comes follows Facebook’s open-sourcing of image processing library Spectrum in January, natural language processing modeling framework PyText late last year, and AI reinforcement learning platform Horizon in November.
-More recently, the company made available Pythia, a modular plug-and-play framework that enables data scientists to quickly build, reproduce, and benchmark AI models. and a machine learning experimentation tool dubbed Ax.
+The release of VizSeq follows Facebook’s open-sourcing of image processing library Spectrum in January, natural language processing modeling framework PyText late last year, and AI reinforcement learning platform Horizon in November.
+More recently, the company made available Pythia, a modular plug-and-play framework that enables data scientists to quickly build, reproduce, and benchmark AI models, and a machine learning experimentation tool dubbed Ax.